Flying with a Dog in Australia: The Ultimate Guide

 Picking Up Your Pet from a Freight Terminal

 Generally, most freight terminals are at a distance from the passenger terminal, although this differs between airports and airlines.
-For instance, the Qantas freight building at Sydney Airport is only a few hundred metres from where you exit the Qantas domestic terminal, closer than the free pick-up area.
+For instance, the old Qantas domestic freight building at Sydney Airport was only a few hundred metres from where you exited the Qantas domestic terminal.

 In contrast, at Melbourne Airport when picking up my dog after flying with Virgin I had to proceed to the Menzies Aviation building, about 1km away.
 I was even required to put on a high-vis vest to enter.

 Expect it to take at least 30-40 minutes after the flight arrives before your pet is ready for pick up.
 Virgin state that it can take up to 30 minutes for your pet to be ready for pick-up.
-Qantas advise that it generally takes 45 minutes, or 10-20 minutes for regional airports.
+Qantas advise that it generally takes about 60 minutes, and even longer at Brisbane Airport, but just 10-30 minutes at regional airports.

 Note that you don’t want to leave it too late after the flight’s arrival to pick up your pet.
-Virgin previously stated that they will only hold your pet for 90 minutes after your flight’s arrival, after which they will contact a local pet care company (at your own expense), to minimise the period your pet spends in their crate.
+Virgin state that they will only hold your pet for 90 minutes after your flight’s arrival (and Qantas for 3 hours), after which they will contact a local pet care company (at your own expense), to minimise the period your pet spends in their crate.

 If you are worried about running late, have the phone number of the freight terminal where you are picking up your pet handy.